WPTQ

-WPTQ (105.3 FM) is a radio station licensed to Glasgow, Kentucky, United States, and serving the Bowling Green, Kentucky radio market area.
+WPTQ (105.3 MHz) is a radio station licensed to Glasgow, Kentucky, United States, and serving the Bowling Green metropolitan area.
 The station is a classic rock-formatted radio station owned by Seven Mountains Media.
 Its radio signal is transmitted from a tower located along Kentucky Route 1297 in rural western Barren County near Railton, with studios located on McIntosh Street near US 231 on the south side of Bowling Green.

 History

 The station originally signed on the air on July 14, 1972.
 The station was originally a class A station located at 105.5 FM, owned by John Barrick alongside AM station WCDS (1440 AM, now WWKU; unrelated to the current WCDS).
 WOVO inherited a variety format from WCDS, which switched exclusively to country music upon WOVO's inception.
 WOVO ran a longtime Top 40 music format, with an original ERP of 1,000 watts.
 During the 1980s, the station went with the branding "V-105".

 In 1990, WOVO and WCDS were sold to Ward Communications.
 After a few months off the air due to strong winds toppling the transmission tower in 1991, the station had instituted three changes: the station changed frequencies to 105.3 FM to obtain a power increase, changed its call sign to WWWQ on March 1, and restore its contemporary hit radio format upon returning to the air on July 9, 1991 following a tornado that affected the station's broadcasting facility that spring.
 On September 23, 1996, the station reversed their 1991 change of callsign and rechristened itself as WOVO.